sonisarm/Comparing-phasing-outputs/README.md

 4) ShapeIt for final phasing (population-based)

 After this, you obtain the final phased VCF files for the comparison.
-### Aim
-This repository provides a step-by-step guide to the phasing process, allowing you to easily replicate our results and make informed decisions about the best phasing strategy for your data.
-Join us on this exploration of genomic data analysis and the crucial role that phasing plays in the process.

 ## Workflow